-During our Topic 'Where Does Our Food Come From?' some Reception children celebrated Diwali.
-Some children had birthdays.
+During our themed learning 'Where Does Our Food Come From?' some of our Reception children celebrated Diwali.
+Some children even had birthdays.
 There are lots of celebrations.
 We talk about what we celebrate and how people celebrate differently which leads us into our new theme, 'Why am I Special?'

 For this theme, we are learning to; talk positively about ourselves, to show sensitivity to others' needs and feelings and to know about similarities and differences between themselves and others, and among families, communities and traditions.

 We talk about events that we celebrate as a family.
 We learn about birthday celebrations.
 We know that we celebrate by sending cards, giving presents, wearing our best clothes to parties, and eating special food.
 We have birthday cakes, with candles on and we hang decorations like banners and balloons.

 We make a party house in our role-play areas, make cards and write invitations so people can come to our parties.
 We plan menus and make food ready for the party.
 We play party games like musical statues and pass the parcel.
 We have so much fun finding out about celebrations.

 We learn that people celebrate in different ways.
 Some of our Reception children celebrate Diwali.
 We compare ways that we celebrate occasions like birthdays with ways that Hindus and Sikhs celebrate Diwali.

 We learn about similarities and differences between us and our friends.
 We look at our hair, eyes and skin colour and talk about how we are all special because we are unique.
 We use mirrors to look carefully to make self-portraits.

 We talk positively about ourselves and talk about what we are good at, what we like and dislike.
 We know that even though we like different things we can still be friends because it is good to be different.